Skip to main content

 • The treatment offers long-lasting results

-• The financing terms are favorable (low or no interest)
+• Financing terms are favorable (low or no interest)

 • You have high-interest debt to pay off first